sashastadler/crunge-notes/Notes/Quests/Night Terror in Basses.md

 There is a beast plaguing the town, killing farmer's animals.
 [Orson](../Characters/NPCs/Orson.md) is the newest signature on the list.
 Southwest corner of the town - Windmill Farm was the most recent attack.
 No tracks from the farm.
 Animals rotting.
-Rotting animals in the forest too.
+Rotting animals outside the farm too.